-PARKING: No cost, but we urge you to support the Rotary Interact Club volunteers from local high schools who run the parking lots
+PARKING: No cost, but we urge you to support the Rotary Interact Club volunteers from local high schools who run the parking lots with a donation.

 WEATHER: Rain or shine!
 We have both indoor and outdoor festivities, most under tents.
 If the weather forecast is grim, we will post updates to our offerings on our social media channels.

 PETS: The Fairgrounds has a strict “No Pets” policy, and we have to abide by it.
 So please leave your furry loved ones at home, even the well behaved ones.
 This is not something that we can control it is part of our contract.